psychopy/psychopy/docs/source/general/prefs.rst

 .. _connectionSettings:

-Connection settings
+Connection settings (connections)
 ---------------------------

 proxy:
     The proxy server used to connect to the internet if needed.
-Must be of the form ``http://111.222.333.444:5555``
+Must be of the form \http://111.222.333.444:5555

 autoProxy:
     PsychoPy should try to deduce the proxy automatically.
 If this is True and autoProxy is successful, then the above field should contain a valid proxy address.